k2view-academy/K2View-Academy/articles/03_logical_units/20_LU_highlight_tables.md

 ### Deactivate Highlighting

-To deactivate the highlighting and turn it off, either click on the bulb icon, or: click on the highlighting arrow down and click on the selected highlighting option.
+To deactivate the highlighting feature and turn it off, either click on the light bulb icon, or click on the highlighting arrow down and then on the selected highlighting option.

 ### Change Highlighting Type

-In case the highlighting is turned-on and you wish change the high;ight type (for example, from focusing on all connected tables to only predecessors): click on the highlighting arrow down and select the desired option.
+In case the highlighting feature is turned on and you wish change the highlight type (for example, from focusing on all connected tables to only predecessors): click on the highlighting arrow down and select the desired option.